 \section{Separation of variables}

 In this section, we follow \cite{Daud__2012} and perform an invertible, time-independent transformation of spinors $\psi \mapsto \psi'=\mathscr{P}\psi$.
-We then put the Dirac equation into Hamiltonian form, then separate it into radial and angular ODEs.
-The angular ODE thus obtained is the same as in Boyer-Lindquist coordinates \cite{BLpaper}.
+We then put the Dirac equation into Hamiltonian form and separate it into radial and angular ODEs.
+The angular ODE thus obtained is the same as in Boyer--Lindquist coordinates \cite{BLpaper}.

 Let $\mathscr{P}$ be a square root of $r+ip\gamma^5$, for instance

 In terms of $\psi'=\mathscr{P}\psi$, the Dirac equation (\ref{dirac}) is then

 Denote the prefactor of $\partial_\tau$ by